pasha-log/react-jobly-backend/README.md

 ### /companies

 Routes corresponding with the companies table in the database.
-Each company uses its `handle` as its primary key, and thus its identifer in the routes.
+Each company uses its `handle` as its primary key, and thus its identifier in the routes.

 #### GET /companies
 ##### Auth Required: None